-Researchers from Columbia University Medical Center in New York have found that a group of drugs called JAK inhibitors can help increase hair growth and encourage hair regrowth.
+Researchers from Columbia University Medical Center in New York have found that a group of drugs called JAK inhibitors can help increase scalp hair growth and encourage hair regrowth.
 These drugs tackle the activity of a family of enzymes called Janus kinase (JAK), which are found in the hair follicles.
 By inhibiting the JAK enzymes, the drugs seem to promote the hair follicle’s re-entry into the anagen growth phase of the human hair cycle, ultimately pushing new hair shafts up and out from the scalp.

 Also, scientists at the University of Manchester have experimented with an immunosuppressive drug called cyclosporine A, which reduces the activity of the protein SFRP1 – a growth regulator that affects hair follicles.

 Although cyclosporine A is not appropriate as a hair loss treatment, because it suppresses the immune system, the scientists found that another drug, WAY-316606 did an even better job at stopping SFRP1.
 Several pharmaceutical companies have since expressed interest in developing WAY-316606 as a treatment for baldness, although this is awaiting FDA approval.

 Current Treatments for Male Pattern Baldness

 In the UK, there are currently two treatments that are medically approved to tackle the most common type of hair loss — male pattern baldness.
 They are not available on the NHS but are easy to order online from a licensed pharmacy.

 Oral Finasteride is a tablet that’s taken once per day.
-It works by blocking the activity of the enzyme 5-alpha reductase, which converts testosterone to the hormone Dihydrotestosterone (DHT).
+It works by blocking the activity of the enzyme 5-alpha reductase, which converts the male hormone testosterone to Dihydrotestosterone (DHT).
 DHT is responsible for the miniaturisation of your hair follicles, meaning that they shrink and no longer produce healthy hair.
 So by blocking the production of DHT in your hair follicles, Finasteride (brand name “Propecia) helps the follicles to recover and grow stronger hairs.